A family of symmetric functions associated with Stirling permutations: Abstract

 \section{Abstract}

 We present exponential generating function analogues to two classical identities involving the ordinary generating function of the complete homogeneous symmetric functions.
 After a suitable specialization the new identities reduce to identities involving the first and second order Eulerian polynomials.
-The study of these identities led us to consider a family of symmetric functions associated with the \emph{Stirling permutations} introduced by Gessel and Stanley.
-In particular, we define certain type statistics on Stirling permutations that refine the statistics of descents, ascents and plateaux and we show that their refined versions are equidistributed generalizing a result of B\'ona.
-The definition of this family of symmetric functions extends to the generality of $r$-Stirling permutations or $r$-multipermutations.
-We discuss some ocurrences of these symmetric functions in the cases of $r=1$ and $r=2$.
+The study of these identities led us to consider a family of symmetric functions associated with a class of permutations introduced by Gessel and Stanley, known in the literature as Stirling permutations.
+In particular, we define certain type statistics on Stirling permutations that refine the statistics of descents, ascents and plateaux and we show that their refined versions are equidistributed, generalizing a result of B\'ona.
+The definition of this family of symmetric functions extends to the generality of $r$-Stirling permutations.
+We discuss some occurrences of these symmetric functions in the cases of $r=1$ and $r=2$.